d2l-ai/d2l-en/chapter_preface/index.md

-In just the past five years, deep learning has taken the world by surprise, driving rapid progress in such diverse fields as diverse as computer vision, natural language processing, automatic speech recognition, reinforcement learning, biomedical informatics, and has even catalyzed developments in theoretical machine learning and statistics.
+In just the past five years, deep learning has taken the world by surprise, driving rapid progress in such diverse fields as computer vision, natural language processing, automatic speech recognition, reinforcement learning, and biomedical informatics.
+Moreover, the success of deep learning on so many tasks of practical interest has even catalyzed developments in theoretical machine learning and statistics.
 With these advances in hand,
 we can now build cars that drive themselves